Common employee IT security challenges (ITSAP.00.005)

 Alternate format: Common employee IT security challenges (ITSAP.00.005) (PDF, 458 KB)

-As an employee, you’re not only privy to your organization’s important and sensitive information, but you’re also responsible for protecting this information.
-Inadequate security practices provide cyber threat actors with an easy way to bring down your organization’s network and access your sensitive information.
-To prevent cyber attacks, there are some common cyber security challenges you can avoid.
+As an employee, you’re not only privy to your organization’s important and sensitive information, you’re also responsible for protecting this information.
+Inadequate security practices leave your device vulnerable to threat actors who may want to bring down your organization’s network and access your sensitive information.
+To prevent these vulnerabilities, it’s critical that you recognize these common cyber security challenges and take measures to reduce the associated risks.

 Falling for phishing attempts

-Cyber threat actors try to trick employees into opening emails that have malicious attachments or links to malicious websites.
-These phishing attempts can result in compromises to your organization.
+Phishing is form of social engineering and scam where cyber threat actors attempt to trick you into opening malicious emails that contain attachments or links that will download malware onto your device.
+Phishing attempts can result in compromises to your organization and its sensitive information.
 Be vigilant and assess your emails before you open them.

-Phishing attacks are still the number one way for attackers to compromise a computer system
+Phishing is the most common way for attackers to compromise a computer system

 Choosing poor Wi-Fi security